simon-says-test/simon-says-test.github.io/_posts/2020-04-21-migrating-and-securing-postgres-db.md

 categories: Database PostgreSQL
 ---

-# Migrating and securing a PostgreSQL database

 ## Scenario
 I need to update the PostgreSQL version of a Azure Database for PostgreSQL server.

- * the server is currently running v9 and needs to go to v11.
+ * The server is currently running v9 and needs to go to v11.
  * Azure Database for PostgreSQL servers cannot be upgraded in place.
- * the server was incorrectly configured: the sole database on the server is under the `public` schema in the default `postgres` database.
+ * The server was incorrectly configured: the sole database on the server is under the `public` schema in the default `postgres` database.
- * the permissions model was also configured incorrectly: the services accessing this database rely on a user with full schema permissions - this represents a security threat.
+ * The permissions model was also configured incorrectly: the services accessing this database rely on a user with full schema permissions - this represents a security threat.

 ## Objectives:
  * Create new Azure Database for PostgreSQL server at version 11.